 Write and send the form

-Once the rent increment has been established and all legal and contractual terms met, the landlord can craft the rent increase letter.
-Send the letter by the use of certified mail so that you can receive a return receipt which is kept as the official record that a notice was sent to the tenant and they received it.
+Once the rent increment has been established and all legal and contractual terms met, the landlord can craft this letter.
+Send it by the use of certified mail so that you can receive a return receipt which is kept as the official record that a notice was sent to the tenant and they received it.
 You can also send the tenant pamphlets of other similar properties to show why the rent increase is justified.

 How to Write a Rent Increase Letter

-A rent increase letter should communicate the landlord’s intention to increase the rent.
-While the specifics often differ from one circumstance to another, basic information ought to appear the same in a typical rent increase letter to a tenant.
+It should communicate the landlord’s intention to increase the rent.
+While the specifics often differ from one circumstance to another, basic information ought to appear the same in a typical letter for rent increase to a tenant.

-The following are steps to use when writing a rent increase letter:
+The following are steps to use when writing it:

 Section 1: Header

-The first section of the rent increase letter should be the header.
+The first section should be the header.
 Note that the letter must be formatted as a formal letter, so it must indicate the sender and the recipient.
 Therefore, the landlord’s name and contact details (address and phone number) should precede, followed by the date.
 After the date, indicate the tenant’s full name and property address.

 Section 2: Greeting

 After the tenant’s details, greet the tenant by referring to them by their names.
 Use a salutation like “Dear” followed by their full names.
-A subject line indicating that the letter is a rent increase letter can also be added.
+A subject line indicating the letter’s purpose can also be added.

 Section 3: The concerned lease